In this article, I’m going to help you discover ten of the best MIDI controller keyboards on the market that you should consider buying.

 - Studiologic SL range

-Below, please take a moment to a handful of the best selling MIDI controller keyboards on Amazon, and see how well they compare to the keyboards we discuss throughout this article.
+Below, please take a moment to a handful of the best selling MIDI controller keyboards online, and see how well they compare to the keyboards we discuss throughout this article.

 The SL MkIII is the latest keyboard controller from Novation, the third in the acclaimed SL range.
 This controller is extremely unique because it has a built-in 8 track step sequencer, which can be used for controlling hardware, software, or any combination of both.